bcgov/SDPR_Case_Management_SuiteCRM/helm/suitecrm/README.md

 For more information on how to deploy the BC Gov Backup Storage Helm Chart, and all available parameters, please refer to the [BCGov Backup Storage Helm Chart](https://github.com/bcgov/helm-charts/tree/master/charts/backup-storage) Github page.

+> [!IMPORTANT]
+>
+> This chart uses the [BC Gov Backup Container MariaDB Docker Image](https://github.com/BCDevOps/backup-container?tab=readme-ov-file).
+Check the documentation for more information on how to configure the backup storage container.
+>
+> Due to a bug in the MariaDB Docker image verification process, this project is bulding the image from [this Pull Request](https://github.com/BCDevOps/backup-container/pull/131), which fixes the bug (check [this issue](https://github.com/BCDevOps/backup-container/issues/82) for more information.
+>
+> Check the [Creating ImageStream and BuildConfig](../../openshift/README.md#creating-imagestream-and-buildconfig) section on how to build and deploy a docker image from a Pull Request.

 | Name | Description | Default |
 | ---- | ----------- | ------- |
 | `backup-storage.image.repository` | BC Gov Backup Storage Image Repository | `docker.io/bcgovimages/backup-container-mariadb` |